-5. Planned Developments for 2017/18
+5. Planned Developments for 2016/17

-Shared Use of Resident Permit Parking Zones
+Resident Permit Parking Zones

 The Council has undertaken a review of its RPZs in Bishop's Stortford, to establish whether any of them have capacity during the working day to accommodate 'outsider' parking on a managed basis, to help alleviate parking problems in some of our main towns.